Azure/azure-rest-api-specs/specification/peering/resource-manager/readme.cli.md

     "/properties/peercontactinfo": "*/"

   test-setup:
+    - name: Create a  peering service
-    - name: Create or Update a service with all parameters
+    - name: Create or update a prefix for the peering service
+    - name: Delete a prefix associated with the peering service
+    - name: Delete a peering service
 ```